galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ## Calculate Species Diversity

 Species diversity is a valuable tool for describing the ecological complexity of a single sample (alpha diversity) or between samples (beta diversity).
-However, diversity is not some physical quantity that can be measure directly, and many different metrics have been proposed to quantify diversity [Finotello et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/28025179).
+However, diversity is not a physical quantity that can be measured directly, and many different metrics have been proposed to quantify diversity [Finotello et al. 2016](https://www.ncbi.nlm.nih.gov/pubmed/28025179).

 > ### {% icon tip %} Background: Species Diversity
 >
-> Species diversity consists of three components: species richness, taxonomic or phylogenetic diversity and species evenness
+> Species diversity consists of three components: species richness, taxonomic or phylogenetic diversity and species evenness.
 >
 > - **Species richness** = the number of different species in a community.
 > - **Species evenness** = how even in numbers each species in a community is.
 > - **Phylogenetic diversity** = how closely related the species in a community are.
 >
+> <br><br>
 > To understand the difference between richness and evenness, consider the following example:
 >
 > ![](../../images/richness-evenness.png)